0xrishavsharma/RaffleStack-Backend/README.md

  -->

 # Raffle Stack - A fully decentralized raffle platform
-It it fully automated, 100% fair and fully decentralised raffle
+It it fully automated, 100% fair and fully decentralized raffle

+Made the smart contracts using Solidity and Hardhat, Made the Frontend using NextJS, JSX and SCSS